Thanksgiving Day 2017

 Meditation is about learning to cultivate powerful, positive new habits within the mind.
 It's about teaching the mind how to move out of the tangle of pain and suffering and into love, acceptance and positivity, again and again.
 We train like this, day in, day out.

 Why?
-Because when the crisis hits, those words, those trainings, those impulses towards wisdom and compassion, are there for you.
+Because when the crisis hits, when adversity slams on your kitchen door and takes up a seat at the family dinner table, those words, those trainings, those impulses towards wisdom and compassion, are there for you.

-All that practice now functions as your greatest protector; to lift you up again, pull you back onto your feet, so that you can face the light again.
+All that practice now functions as your greatest protector; to lift you up again.
+To pull you back onto your feet.
+So that you can face the light again.
 So that you can be there to love others and look after them when they need it most.

 So that you can use it all to become a better human being.